digiaiiris/tuntilukkarihelp/README.md

 There are multiple ways in which you're helped to record work entries efficiently:

- 1. **Events from your Outlook calendar** are provided as suggestions for work entries.
-If the events contain information about Workday project tasks (see details below) your only job is to accept the suggestions and you're done with them.
- 2. **Recent Workday work entries** are used to auto-fill project tasks for calendar events even if the events themselves do not contain project task information.
-The most recent work entry with a similar description (event subject) yields the suggested project task.
- 3. **Auto-complete** feature and **magic wand** button allow you to select recent work entries as templates for the new work entries.
+ 1. **Auto-complete** offers recent work entries based on the desription text.
 If you have been doing the same things as last week, just click and enter the hours you spent for them today.
+ 2. **Outlook calendar events** are provided as suggestions for work entries.
+If the events contain information about Workday project tasks you only need to accept the suggestions and you're done with them.
+ 3. **Jira activity** is used to provide suggestions for work entries.
+You can configure Jira integration to all the Jira instance you are working with.
+Jira integration works also the other way around: the work hours are logged back to Jira tickets.
+ 4. **Auto-filling** of project tasks looks up a similar work description from the work entry history to decide to suggest a proper task for a new entry.
- 4. A powerful **search engine** makes it easy to find the correct project task using one or more terms (words or parts of words) that occur in the task name.
+ 5. A powerful **search engine** makes it easy to find the correct project task using one or more terms (words or parts of words) that occur in the task name.
- 5. Work entries are **saved in the background** while you can continue entering new ones.
+ 6. Work entries are **saved in the background** while you can continue entering new ones.
 No need to wait for anything.
- 6. The work entries are **submitted automatically** (if you don't change the setting to manual) so that you don't need to try remembering it.
+ 7. The work entries are **submitted automatically** (if you don't change the setting to manual) so that you don't need to try remembering it.
- 7. You can **easily see and modify** all the entries you have recorded for the week.
+ 8. You can **easily see and modify** all the entries you have recorded for the week.
- 8. The **hour balance** before the week is shown alongside with week's total hours and the resulting current balance.
+ 9. The **hour balance** before the week is shown alongside with week's total hours and the resulting current balance.
- 9. The work entries that have been **returned from approval** are indicated clearly, preventing you from accidentally re-submitting the week without first taking action based on the feedback from the approval process.
+ 10. The work entries that have been **returned from approval** are indicated clearly, preventing you from accidentally re-submitting the week without first taking action based on the feedback from the approval process.

 There are some things that you cannot do with this application.
 So, in order to record the following entries you must go to Workday:
  1. Vacations and other absences
- 2. Work entries titled to separately approved compensation
+ 2. Work entries entitled to separately approved compensation
  3. Overtime work entries

 # Glossary of Important Terms